mubaraqwahab/thinkdev/src/slides/05-bindings-again.md

 ### Naming the bindings

 You don't have to memorise these invalid names however.
-If try you use one of them to name a binding, JavaScript will complain.
+If you try to you use one of them as a binding name, JavaScript will complain.

 ```js
 let if = 5 // SyntaxError: Unexpected token 'if'